Projects

 The Friends of Lakeshore State Park (FLSP) help raise funds and recruit volunteers to enhance visitor experiences at the Park.
 The Friends take on projects of all sizes and types.
 If interested in contributing through volunteering or donation, please contact usbecome a member, or donate

-• Purchased 4,500 + native plant plugs & recruited volunteers to plant them
+• Purchased 1,000+ native plant plugs and the mulch and equipment need to install them

-• Awarded a Greater Milwaukee Foundation grant to fund a seasonal Park Educator for 2023
+• Awarded a Greater Milwaukee Foundation grant to fund a 2024 seasonal Park Educator and Intern

 • Replace circulators to prevent ice at marina (3 plus a spare) $4,228